-Please view our Student Handbook for the most updated policies.
+Please view our Student Handbook for campus-wide policies

 CANCELLATION AND REFUND POLICY